gulam101/WeatherAPI/README.md

 - Gitbash
 - Visual Studio 2019

+### What I learnt
+- Better understanding of JSON
+- Better understanding of XML
+- Unit Testing
+- GET and POST
+- Debugging test casses
+- Better understanding of deserialize

 ### Setup:

 This is a step by step example that tells you how to get the development enviroment running: